-Mexican bird of paradise is a delightful, small and airy tree that stays green and flowers all year long.
-Here’s everything you need to know about planting and caring for this southwest desert native.
+Mexican bird of paradise is a delightful, small, airy tree that stays green and flowers all year long.
+Here’s everything you need to know about planting and caring for this native of the Sonoran and Chihuahuan Deserts.

 Mexican bird of paradise (Erythrostemon mexicanus) is a small evergreen tree native to parts of Mexico and Texas.
 Its bright green leaves are fern-like.
 Its clusters of lemon yellow flowers bloom much of the year.

-Unlike the red of paradise commonly found in southwest gardens, this species has no thorns.
+Unlike the red of paradise commonly grown in southwest gardens, this species has no thorns.

 When in bloom, its mildly fragrant flowers attract hummingbirds, butterflies, bees, and other nectar-seeking insects.
 Birds are attracted to the seeds.
 However, javelinas, deer, and rabbits generally leave it alone.